jonekc/course/README.md

 # Course application

-A website with C# programming tutorial.
+A website with a C# programming tutorial.
+Lessons include descriptions and tests.
+Depending on the type of question, you can choose pre-prepared answers or write your own.
+Score is visible after the test.
+Administrator can create new courses for users and see the statistics.

+## Running app locally

+Execute a following command in the project root directory:

+`export ConnectionStrings__StudyContext="" && dotnet run --project Server && unset ConnectionStrings__StudyContext`

+Insert a correct Postgres database connection string

-## Deploying using Docker
+## Building and running a production Docker image

-- docker build -t course .
+- `docker build --build-arg ConnectionStrings__StudyContext="" -t course .`

-- docker run -p 8080:80 course
+- `docker run -p 8080:80 --name course course`